ELMAHDI-rl/Retro-CTF/README.md

   .-sV is for service version detection scan

-we found port 80 is open and Microsoft IIS as it's http srever also port 3389 is open which is for RDP
+i found port 80 is open and Microsoft IIS as it's http srever also port 3389 is open which is for RDP

 so this is huge indicator that the machine is running Windows